-This technique works on both more and less pagers.
+This technique works on both more and fewer pagers.

 3.man and pinfo Commands

-“man”, used to display manual pages for Linux commands, also has escape features.
-Simply use the man command to display any command manual, like this:
+“man”, used to display manual pages for Linux commands, and also has escape features.
+Simply use the man command to display any command manually, like this:

 $ man ls